Bindu Menon: Awards and honours

+In February 2025, Menon received the Asian and Oceanian Outstanding Achievement Epilepsy Award from the International League Against Epilepsy at the 15th Asian and Oceanian Epilepsy Congress.
+In May 2024, Menon was elected to the Board of Directors of the World Stroke Organization for the 2024–2028 term and is also a member of its Gender Equity and Diversity in Stroke Care (GENESIS) Committee.

+In August 2023, she was selected to participate in the Palatucci Advocacy Leadership Forum of the American Academy of Neurology.
+In the same year, 2023, Menon received the Indian Medical Association Doctors Day Award by the Indian Medical Association in New Delhi and the Achiever Award from the Indian Women Scientists' Association in Mumbai.

 In April 2022, she was awarded the Fellowship of the American Academy of Neurology (FAAN) and the Mridha Spirit of Neurology Humanitarian Award from the American Academy of Neurology and the American Brain Foundation.
 In 2021, she received the A. B. Baker Teacher Recognition Award from the American Academy of Neurology for her work in education.
 She also received the Fellowship of the World Stroke Organization (FWSO) from the World Stroke Organization.
 She has been a research committee member of the World Stroke Organization since 2020.

 In 2018, she received the World Stroke Organization Award in the Individual Achievement category from the World Stroke Organization.
 In 2019, she was honoured with the J J Rao Oration by the Geriatric Society of India.
 In August 2019, she received the Sakshi Excellence Award for Healthcare at a ceremony in Hyderabad, presented by E. S. L. Narasimhan, the Governor of Telangana.

 In 2017, she received the International League Epilepsy (ILAE) Leadership Award at the International Epilepsy Congress and in 2016, she was given the H. C. Bajoria oration Award at the Joint Annual Conference of the Indian Epilepsy Association and Indian Epilepsy Society.